fwilleke80/com_audioarchive/README.md

 - Joomla access levels
 - Language eligibility
 - Managed-file availability and path containment
+- Download configuration and permitted Joomla user groups where applicable

 Playback supports byte-range requests for seeking.
 Downloads use the original filename while keeping the internal managed filename and filesystem path private.

+The detail-page download button can be configured globally and overridden by an Archive menu item.
+It can be hidden completely or limited to selected Joomla user groups.

 ## Using the Audio Archive module